 Choose LED fairy lights over the less-eco incandescent ones.
 Not only are LED lights brighter than incandescents, they’re also more energy efficient, making them cheaper and better for the environment.

 Solar fairy lights can also be purchased for your garden and if you’d like to save even more money, put them on a timer.

-Consider a real Christmas tree
+Choose a sustainable Christmas tree

 A real Christmas tree might not be for everyone – you may not have the space, or you might have pets etc. But if you are able to, choosing a real tree is a much more sustainable option than a fake one.

 Fake trees require a lot of energy to make – it’s estimated you’d need to use it for 20 years for it to be greener.
 As I mentioned earlier, they also cannot be recycled, so all of them end up in landfills eventually.